willbelr/qtpad/README.md

 - Microsoft: Windows 7

 Known bugs:
+- Current font family is not loaded in style dialog font combo box
 - KDE: Odd handling of the tray icon context menu
+- KDE: Cannot override context menu style
 - Deepin: Status icon is not shown in the titlebar

+ # Troubleshooting
+ - KeyError: remove preferences.json and/or profile.json from /db/ and restart the script
  Please report all issues on Github :)